 - Grants are not to be for the sole benefit of one individual.

-- The organisation is a non-governmental organisation (NGO), registered charity and/or community group that is or will be providing essential community-led solutions to support local resilience and community wellbeing; and
+- The organisation is a non-governmental organisation (NGO), registered charity and/or community group that is or will be providing essential community-led solutions to support local resilience and community wellbeing

-- The organisation does qualify for other Covid-19 related financial assistance packages available through government or other funding bodies but this amount is not enough to support their initiative/s; and
+- The organisation does qualify for other COVID-19 related financial assistance packages available through government or other funding bodies but this amount is not enough to support their initiative/s; or

 - Applications must provide details on: